kpoovakan/butterflyos/README.md

-# Butterfly OS
+# Butterfly OS // gh-pages
-A "fork" of Wasp OS for custom smartwatches
+Core code for the frontend previews on GitHub Pages.
+This is not part of the actual Butterfly OS and should not be uploaded to a smartwatch.